ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    1. Select **From URL** and give **iris_notebook** as the name
    2. Under **Notebook URL**, enter `https://github.com/IBM-Cloud/ml-iris-classification/blob/master/classify_iris.ipynb`
    3. Click **Create**
-3. Once the notebook is created, scroll to **Provide WML credentials** section of the notebook and provide the {{site.data.keyword.aios_full_notm}} service credentials from the Cloud shell.
+3. Once the notebook is created, scroll to **Provide WML credentials** section of the notebook and provide the {{site.data.keyword.watson}} {{site.data.keyword.pm_short}} service credentials from the Cloud shell.

+   Copy the three fields from the output of the `ibmcloud resource service-key wdp-writer` command in the Cloud shell.
+   {:tip}

 4. In the top menu of the notebook, Click **Cell** and then click **Run All**.
 5. This should create a ML model and also a deployment under `iris_project`.
 6. If you scroll to **Test the model** section, you can see that the accuracy score of the the model is between 0.85-0.95 based on the randomness of the train data. **_Make sure you don't close this window/tab_**.